›API reference

 • resultFormat: Format of the query results.
 Select any of the following options:

-• object: Returns a JSON array of JSON objects with the HTTP header Content-Type: application/json.
+• object: Returns a JSON array of JSON objects with the HTTP response header Content-Type: application/json.

-• array: Returns a JSON array of JSON arrays with the HTTP header Content-Type: application/json.
+• array: Returns a JSON array of JSON arrays with the HTTP response header Content-Type: application/json.

 • objectLines: Returns newline-delimited JSON objects with a trailing blank line.
-Sent with the HTTP header Content-Type: text/plain.
+Returns the HTTP response header Content-Type: text/plain.

 • arrayLines: Returns newline-delimited JSON arrays with a trailing blank line.
-Sent with the HTTP header Content-Type: text/plain.
+Returns the HTTP response header Content-Type: text/plain.

 • csv: Returns comma-separated values with one row per line and a trailing blank line.
-Sent with the HTTP header Content-Type: text/csv.
+Returns the HTTP response header Content-Type: text/csv.

 {